 The Company maintains a valuation allowance representing the portion of the deferred tax asset that management does not believe is more likely than not to be realized.
-The valuation allowance was \$

-1.4 million as of March 2, 2024 and May 27, 2023.
-The current valuation allowance deferred tax assets in foreign jurisdictions where historical taxable losses have been incurred (\$

-1.2 million) and state NOLs (\$

-0.2 million).
-The amount of the deferred tax asset considered realizable, however, could be adjusted if estimates of future taxable income during the carryforward period are increased, or if objective negative evidence in the form of cumulative losses is no longer present and additional weight may be given to subjective evidence such as our projections for growth.
+The valuation allowance was \$2.2 million as of August 31, 2024 and was \$1.4 million as of March 2, 2024 and May 27, 2023 September 2, 2023.
+The current valuation allowance is recorded on deferred tax assets in foreign jurisdictions where historical taxable losses have been incurred (\$1.2 1.1 million) and state NOLs (\$0.2 1.1 million).
+The amount of the deferred tax asset assets considered realizable, however, could be adjusted if estimates of future taxable income during the carryforward period are increased, or if objective negative evidence in the form of cumulative losses is no longer present and additional weight may be given to subjective evidence such as our projections for growth.

-8. CALCULATION OF EARNINGS PER SHARE
+8. CALCULATION OF 9.
+EARNINGS PER SHARE

-We have authorized

-17,000,000 shares of common stock and

-3,000,000 shares of Class B common stock.
-The Class B common stock has

-10 votes per share and has transferability restrictions; however, Class B common stock may be converted into common stock on a share-for-share basis at any time.
-With respect to dividends and distributions, shares of common stock and Class B common stock rank equally and have the same rights, except that Class B common stock cash dividends are limited to

-90 % of the amount of common stock cash dividends.
+We have authorized 17,000,000 shares of common stock and 3,000,000 shares of Class B common stock.
+The Class B common stock has 10 votes per share and has transferability restrictions; however, Class B common stock may be converted into common stock on a share-for-share basis at any time.
+With respect to dividends and distributions, shares of common stock and Class B common stock rank equally and have the same rights, except that Class B common stock cash dividends are limited to 90% of the amount of common stock cash dividends.